jonpetersen/shch/site/content/hire/_index.md

   plans:
     - description: Cube Reaction Hybrid
       items:
-        - 'Range depends on use (see below)'
+        - 'Distance Range depends on use (see below)'
         - Suitable for all the local terrain
         - Flat pedals
       plan: Electric Mountain Bike